kedro-org/kedro-devrel/blog_post_collaboration/deploy_Kedro_pipelines_on_EMR.md

 ## 1. Set up the cluster environment

-In order to install Python libraries on EMR, packaging a virtual environment and deploying it to EMR is a neat option.

-To create and package a virtual environment the cluster needs to have the [same Amazon Linux 2 environment as used by EMR](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide).
+One way to install Python libraries onto EMR is to package a virtual environment and deploy it to EMR.
+To do this, the cluster needs to have the [same Amazon Linux 2 environment as used by EMR](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide).

-To find out more about how to package your dependencies on an Amazon Linux 2 base, we used this [example Dockerfile](https://github.com/aws-samples/emr-serverless-samples/tree/main/examples/pyspark/dependencies).
+We used this [example Dockerfile](https://github.com/aws-samples/emr-serverless-samples/tree/main/examples/pyspark/dependencies) to package our dependencies on an Amazon Linux 2 base.
 Our example Dockerfile is as below:

 ```text
 FROM --platform=linux/amd64 amazonlinux:2 AS base